outragedpinkracoon/outragedpinkracoon.github.io/coaching-disclaimer-and-terms.md

 Session duration will not be extended due to the Client being late.

 ### Payment terms
-Invoices will be sent to the Client by email after each session, payable via the payment options given in the invoice within a month of issue, with a charge levied for late payment.
-Where more than one session has been agreed upon in a month, fees will be grouped together into one invoice that will be sent out at the end of that month.
+Invoices will be sent to the Client by email after each session, payable via the payment options given in the invoice within 14 days of issue, with a charge levied for late payment.
+Where more than one session has been agreed upon in a month, fees may be grouped into one invoice and sent out at the end of that month.

 ### Refunds
 Refunds are not available since invoices are sent after sessions have completed and service has been delivered.